mpkondrashin/voneex/README.md

 ## Bugs:

-### If some of IANA Address Registry are not needed
+### If some of IANA Address Registry IPs are not needed

 Go to Threat Intelligence->Suspicious Object Management->Exception List->Object type->IP address and delete excess entries.